AivanF/factorio-Mining-Drones-Remastered/readme.md

 ## 7. Disableable Drills
 Also you can disable Burner or Electric Mining Drills to live with drones only!

+With Space Age there is a third option for the Big Mining Drill.
+Turn it on and the drill, its recipe and its technology all go away, with Tungsten steel unlocked by crafting a Foundry instead.
+Leave it off and the big drill stays available: if you removed the electric mining drill, its recipe simply asks for steel plates in place of one.

 ## 8. Ore Auto Loading
 If you accidentally grab ore from a depot, it will be put back when you open it `:)`